ChatterjeeGroup-ISTA/polyqent/experiments/README.md

 python fig1-right.py
 ```

+In case you decided to run all the experiments using the `run_all.py` script, the outputs of all tools will be stored in the `[HOME]/outputs` directory and the summerized version (in .csv format) will be stored in `[HOME]/spreadsheets` directory.
+You can run the `figure1-left.py` and `figure1-right.py` scripts in that directory to replicate Figure 1 of the paper.

 Note that mathematica is not installed on the docker container due to its strict licensing.
 If you wish to run the mathematica on the benchmarks, please follow the instructions [here](https://reference.wolfram.com/language/tutorial/InstallingMathematica.html.en) to install and activate mathematica first.

 [1] Termination analysis of probabilistic programs through positivstellensatz's.
 CAV 2016 \
 [2] Cost analysis of nondeterministic probabilistic programs.
 In: PLDI 2019 \
-[3] Tail probabilities for randomized program runtimes
-via martingales for higher moments.
+[3] Tail probabilities for randomized program runtimes via martingales for higher moments.
 In: TACAS 2019 \
 [4] Algebro-geometric algorithms for template-based synthesis of polynomial programs.
 In OOPSLA 2023 \
 [5] Proving non-termination by program reversal.
 In: PLDI 2021 \
 [6] Polynomial reachability witnesses via stellensätze.
 In: PLDI 2021